 Regarding JOL reactivity, the cue-strengthening account predicts that normative relatedness primarily drives positive JOL reactivity on related cue-target pairs.
 This is because, per this account, reactivity will occur whenever the testing method is sensitive to cues strengthened at encoding.
 Because normative relatedness is diagnostic of later recall (i.e., pairs with strong pre-existing associations have targets that are high probability responses), strengthening these cues will facilitate cued-recall, provided the test is sensitive to these cues (i.e., cued-recall testing).
-However, relational encoding would also be expected to facilitate memory when pairs are high in perceived relatedness.
-If JOLs also encourage relational encoding of stimuli, they would be expected to strengthen the pre-existing, underlying relations between cue and target, including those which may not be fully captured in terms of free association norms (i.e., backward pairs).
+However, relational encoding would also be expected to facilitate memory when pairs are high in perceived relatedness, even if perceived relations are not predictive of later remembering.
+If JOLs also encourage relational encoding of stimuli, they would be expected to strengthen the pre-existing, underlying relations between cue and target, including those which may not be fully captured in terms of free-association norms (i.e., backward pairs).
 Thus, whether reactivity primarily reflects cue-strengthening or relational encoding may partially depend upon the specific relations between the cue and target.

 To test the extent to which relatedness influences reactivity, researchers can manipulate the relations between word pairs.
 One method is to alter the direction of pairs’ normed associative strength.
-For example, backward pairs can be generated by taking asymmetrical forward pairs (e.g., Text – Book) and simply flipping the cue and target’s order (e.g., Book – Text).
+For example, backward pairs can be generated by taking asymmetrical forward pairs (e.g., text – book) and simply flipping the cue and target’s order (e.g., book – text).
 Unlike forward pairs which have high probability targets and thus strong normative relatedness, backward pair targets are unrelated to the cue based on free-association norms, producing a pair type in which the target is not a common response to the cue.
-However, thematically, these items are still perceived as being related at encoding, as backward pairs have strong perceived relatedness.
+However, thematically, these items are still perceived as related at encoding, as backward pairs have strong perceived relatedness.
 For example, participants typically assign high JOLs to backward pairs (approximating those given to forward pairs), even though later cued-recall of forward pairs greatly exceeds backward pairs (i.e., the illusion of competence; see Koriat & Bjork, 2005; 2006; Maxwell & Huff, 2021).
 However, although perceived relatedness cues are less beneficial to cued-recall relative to normative relatedness (i.e., backward pairs generally have low recall relative to forward pairs), positive JOL reactivity still extends to this pair type (see Maxwell & Huff, 2022; 2023).
 Thus, reactivity still occurs even when relatedness cues are not diagnostic of later memory (i.e., there is a mismatch between strengthened cues and test format), suggesting that the presence of cue and target relations alone may be sufficient to trigger a memorial benefit.

 The finding that positive reactivity readily extends to backward pairs suggests that JOLs can encourage participants to process underlying cue-target relations in addition to strengthening intrinsic cues.
 Recently, Maxwell and Huff (2024) tested this account by assessing whether positive JOL reactivity observed on related cue-target pairs extended to semantically mediated word pairs (e.g., beach – box), which appear unrelated at encoding (i.e., they lack both normative and perceived relatedness) but are indirectly related through a non-presented semantic mediator (e.g., sand).
 Unlike forward pairs (e.g., beach – ball), mediated pairs do not contain obvious relatedness cues.
 However, mediated pairs still contain an indirect relation through the non-presented mediator.
 Thus, by including mediated pairs, participants studied a pair type in which items contained an indirect normative relationship yet lacked perceived relatedness cues to inform the magnitude of their JOLs.